 4. Consult Your Butcher

 Talk to your butcher because they might be a great source of information for all your jerky-making endeavors.

 You can request that your butcher pre-slice the meat, so you don't have to do this at home.

 Another great thing about pre-slicing the meat is that the butcher will slice the meat into equal slices that meet your specific requirements using an industrial slicer.

-This will guarantee uniform cooking of the homemade jerky.
+This will guarantee uniform cooking of jerky.

 5. Price Points

 Buying and making beef jerky can be quite costly.
 Because of this, as a skilled jerky maker, I strive to balance the quantity of fat I want in the meat with the cost per pound.

 If you are just getting started, I recommend choosing a less expensive variation, such as a pectoral cut or lifter meat.
 This way, if you make a mistake on your first or second attempt, you won't have wasted a costly chunk of meat.

 Once you master the skill, you can try experimenting with more expensive meat cuts.